 to dwell

-to the indwelling Holy Spirit our faith was just a set of
+to the indwelling Holy Spirit our faith was just a set of facts and ideas, but

-understand that our faith is real.
+understand that our faith was real.

 (218g) Sovereignty